paulchrisluke/rally3d/BUILD_PLAN.md

 * Extract full skeleton keypoints, focusing on:
   * Ankles/feet for ground contact
   * Center of mass for body position
-  * Optional: racket hand for hit detection
+  * Include racket hand for hit detection

 **Alternative (simpler):**